Orderability and Asymptotic Structure of $\mathrm{QI}(\mathbb{R}^n)$: Introduction

+In addition, we introduce an asymptotic topology on $\QI(\mathbb{R}^n)$, defined in terms of relative deviation at infinity.
+We show that this topology admits a natural pseudo-metric yielding a Hausdorff metric structure on the quotient $\QI(\mathbb{R}^n)/H$.
+Moreover, we define a continuous invariant capturing asymptotic scaling behavior.

-In Section~2, we present the necessary preliminaries and recall fundamental notions concerning the quasi-isometry group of $\mathbb{R}^n$ and the subgroups $H$ and $H_\alpha$.
-Section~3 investigates the algebraic and dynamical properties of the quotient groups $QI(\mathbb{R}^n)/H$ and $QI(\mathbb{R}^n)/H_\alpha$, including the structure of their centers, the presence of torsion elements, and consequences for left-orderability.
-In Section~4, we introduce the asymptotic topology on $QI(\mathbb{R}^n)$ and prove that $\displaystyle\bigcup_{0<\alpha<1}H_\alpha$ is dense in $H$.
+In Section \ref{Preliminaries}, we recall fundamental notions concerning the quasi-isometry group of $\mathbb{R}^n$ and the subgroups $H$ and $H_\alpha$.
+Section \ref{Properties} investigates the algebraic and dynamical properties of the quotient groups $\QI(\mathbb{R}^n)/H$ and $\QI(\mathbb{R}^n)/H_\alpha$, including the structure of their centers, the presence of torsion elements, and consequences for left-orderability.
+Section \ref{Discussion} introduces an asymptotic topology on $\QI(\mathbb{R}^n)$ and studies its relation to the subgroup $H$, yielding a natural metric structure on the quotient and associated large-scale invariants.